jakubbak-online/SmallCSharpProjects/README.md

     - .NET is framework, that is used to build applications on Windows
     -   it can be used with C#, but also other programming languages such as F# and VisualBasic.NET

+-  .NET can be used to build variety of things: from desktop apps with .NET Core, cross-platform apps with Xamarin, web apps with Blazor to games in Unity.

 - .NET consists of CLR (common runtime language), and Class Library